 4. Try a “no-spend” weekend

-If you need to tighten your budget or meet a savings goal, a “no spend” weekend could be the answer.
+If you need to tighten your budget or meet a savings goal, a “no spend” weekend (or no-spend month!) could be the answer.
 The name of this tactic says it all - no money leaves your wallet or bank account the entire weekend.
 Credit cards are off limits, too.
 The only things you can use are items you have already paid for such as groceries, cable and monthly memberships.

 Do you need ideas to keep you busy?
 There are plenty of ways to occupy your time without reaching for your wallet.
 Try some of these constructive ways to spend your “no-spend” weekend: